azerafati/azerafati/README.md

 ## 🧑 About me:

 <p>
-Adaptable and a challenger senior frontend developer with more than 12 years of experience in both backend and frontend, having a reputation for being very approachable, effective at onboarding and coaching juniors and for being the go-to person.
+Adaptable and a challenger senior frontend developer with more than 14 years of experience in both backend and frontend, having a reputation for being very approachable, effective at onboarding and coaching juniors and for being the go-to person.
 I have been leading frontend teams lately.
+I am a Frontend but mainly an Angular fanatic, and would enjoy discussions going deep in this field.
 </p>

 ###